nus-cs2103-AY2021S2/ip/docs/README.md

 * Extraneous parameters for commands that do not take in parameters (such as `list`, `bye`) will cause the program to misinterpret the command. e.g. if the command specifies `list 123`, Duke will NOT understand it as `list` but will return `OOPS!!!
 I'm sorry, but I don't know what that means :-(`.

+* `N` in duke response `Now you have N tasks in the list.` is arbitrary and it represents the total number of tasks in the Task List immediately after the current command is executed.

 ### Adding ToDo
 Adds a ToDo task to the task list.
 ### Adding Deadline